KhartesViewer/khartes/README.md

 As for the remaining columns in the Fragments tab:

-The third column, `Mesh Visible`, controls the visibility of the mesh that is shown in the Fragment View.
-Note that this setting has an effect only on fragments that are both `Visible` and `Active`.
-The mesh visibility is turned on by default; the main reason to turn it off is when the fragment is used to provide annotation (see "Advanced topic: Annotation").
+The third column, `Hide Mesh`, controls the visibility of the mesh that is shown in the Fragment View.
+Note that this setting has a visible effect only on fragments that are both `Visible` and `Active`.
+The mesh is visible (not hidden) by default; the main reason to hide the mesh is when the fragment is used to provide annotation (see "Advanced topic: Annotation").
 In that case, you want to make sure that this fragment and the fragment that is being annotated are both `Active` (see